GENGMinghong/GEC-GTWZ-2020/README.md

 +-- .gitignore<br>

 ### Background
-• The Use of English Quiz (UOEQ) is a test based on authentic & common errors committed by Singaporean students in their writing.
+- The Use of English Quiz (UOEQ) is a test based on authentic & common errors committed by Singaporean students in their writing.
 However, manually generating UOEQ MCQ is very laborious.
 Building a system that automatically detect grammar errors for students becomes increasingly necessary.
-• Many grammatical checkers on the market are charged, and the free version of grammar checkers have many errors that cannot be found.
+- Many grammatical checkers on the market are charged, and the free version of grammar checkers have many errors that cannot be found.

-### Motivation:
+### Motivation
 SMU is looking for a tool which can:
-• Identify 6 categories of student errors in the essays (articles, subject-verb agreement, prepositions, word forms, verb forms, punctuation)
+- Identify 6 categories of student errors in the essays (articles, subject-verb agreement, prepositions, word forms, verb forms, punctuation)
-• Highlight & explain these errors.
+- Highlight & explain these errors.

 ### GEC Model
 We adopt the ensembled model which combines: BERT, RoBERTa and XLNet.